pwikapanel/sync/README.md

 ### Version Updates

-Following are the instructions for releasing a new version of Svija Tools.
+Following are the instructions for releasing a new version of Svija Sync.

 ---
 ### 1. Merge to Master

-Check out the **destination branch** and merge ([list of commits](https://github.com/svijalove/Svija-Tools/commits/dev)):
+Check out the **destination branch** and merge ([list of commits](https://github.com/svijalove/Svija-Tools/commits/beta)):
 ```
 git status
 ```
 ```
 git checkout master
-git merge dev --no-ff
+git merge beta --no-ff
 ```
 Push the new version:
 ```